-Because disk partitioning is considered a task that only experienced users should attempt, the Disk Configuration application, tasks that can be performed from the UNIX shell, and how to use the disklabel command are documented in the Installation Guide - Advanced Topics.
+Because disk partitioning is considered a task that only experienced users should attempt, the Disk Configuration application, tasks that can be performed from the UNIX shell, and how to use the disklabel command are documented in the Installation Guide -- Advanced Topics.

-6.13.4 Should I Install into LSM Volumes?
+6.14.4 Should I Install into LSM Volumes?

-Whether you choose the default file system layout with one disk or customize the file system layout on more than one disk, you have to decide whether or not to install into LSM volumes.
+Whether you choose the default file system layout with one disk or decide to customize the file system layout on more than one disk, you have to decide whether or not to install into LSM volumes.

+By selecting the LSM option, LSM is automatically configured and the /, /usr, and /var file systems and swap areas are directly configured within LSM volumes instead of disk partitions.
 LSM is an integrated, host-based disk storage management tool that protects against data loss, improves disk input/output performance, and customizes the disk configuration.
 LSM builds virtual disks, called volumes, on top of UNIX system disks.
 A volume is a special device that contains data used by file systems, databases, or other applications.
 LSM transparently places a volume between a physical disk and an application, which then operates on the volume rather than on the physical disk.
 The Full Installation automatically installs the software subsets required by LSM.
 Section 4.1.3 provides an overview of LSM features if you need more information to make the decision to use it.
 You need a separate license to use the mirroring and striping features of LSM.
-Section 6.13.4.1 contains information about selecting a partition to use for the LSM private region.
+Section 6.14.4.1 contains information about selecting a partition to use for the LSM private region.
 Installing into LSM volumes is not typical nor required during a Full Installation.
-But, if you have previous experience using this feature, it is offered as an option now to eliminate the need to install LSM as a separate operation.
+But, if you have previous experience using this feature, it is offered as an option now to eliminate the need to install LSM as a separate task.

-Note Section 6.13.4.2 contains information about the special processing done by a Full Installation on a system that was previously configured to use LSM.
+Section 6.14.4.2 contains information about the special processing done by a Full Installation on a system that previously was configured to use LSM.

-6.13.4.1 Selecting a Partition for the LSM Private Region
+6.14.4.1 Selecting a Partition for the LSM Private Region